ShubhranshuAcharya/Submission_AQB_solutions/Submission/APPROACH.md

 Errors in Problem Statement:

-I didn’t find any major issues.
+I didn't find any major issues.
 The requirements were mostly clear.
 Only confusion was around background timer vs on-demand refill, but the example made it clear that on-demand was expected.